OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 of users.
 Individuals who have more coin invested in the cryptocurrency, and for a longer period of time, have a higher chance of being chosen for the validation committee.
+[Is this correct?
+Do different users put up different amounts to bid for being on the committee?
+Or is it a fixed stake to be in the lottery?
+The next sentence seems to indicate that it is fixed.]
 In Ethereum 2.0, users are required to stake 32 ETH to be entered for a chance to be a validator in the next committee.
 Those who have put up this stake form the population that competes to be selected.
-Individuals with less coin might choose to join a staking pool.
+Individuals with less coin to invest might choose to join a staking pool.
 Staking pools are groups of individuals who combine their coin together to increase the chances of the pool being chosen as a member in the next committee.
+[Increase the chances?
+Again, isn't it a fixed stake to buy a lottery ticket?]

 The reason that an individual might stake some coin to compete for a place in the next committee (or might join a staking pool) is that